LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 ```
 > *See the complete file on Github: [cashback/server/index.js](https://github.com/LiskHQ/lisk-sdk-test-app/tree/development/cashback/server/index.js).*

-In the `line 2`, we require the needed dependencies from the `lisk-sdk` package.
+On `line 2`, we require the needed dependencies from the `lisk-sdk` package.
 The most important one is the `Application` class, which is used in `line 4` to create the application instance.
-The application instance will start the whole application at the bottom of `index.js`.
+The application instance is used to start the blockchain application at the bottom of `index.js`.

 In `line 4` , the application instance gets initialized.
-By passing the parameters for the [genesis block](../lisk-sdk/configuration.md) and the [configuration template](https://github.com/LiskHQ/lisk-sdk/blob/development/sdk/src/samples/config_devnet.json), the application is configured with most basic configurations to start the node.
+By passing the parameters for the [genesis block](../lisk-sdk/configuration.md) and the [configuration template](https://github.com/LiskHQ/lisk-sdk/blob/development/sdk/src/samples/config_devnet.json), the application is configured with the most basic configurations to start the node.

 > If you want to change any of the values for `configDevnet`, check out the [full list of configurations](../lisk-sdk/configuration.md#list-of-configuration-options) for Lisk SDK and overwrite them like described in [step 7](#7-customize-the-default-configuration)